rebel-l/schema/README.md

 the command `schema.CommandRevert`.

 ### Usage: Recreate
-AS you can imagine from the examples above `recreate` the database is no big deal
+As you can imagine from the examples above `recreate` the database is no big deal

 ```go
 package main